Make a difference. 100% carbon-neutral gas

 Inspiring change.
 Sign up to a greener future

-British Gas is one of only two energy suppliers that have achieved the Uswitch Green Tariff Gold Standard.
+British Gas is one of only three energy suppliers that have achieved the Uswitch Green Tariff Gold Standard.
 That means when you choose our Green Futures option, you can be sure it’s one of the most environment-friendly tariffs available anywhere.

 In fact, you’ll protect five trees per fuel for every year of your tariff.
 So if you want to support sustainability and do your bit for the planet, Green Futures is the perfect choice of tariff.